yashmehrotra/yashmehrotra.github.io/src_blog/content/post/2021-01-15-practical-guide-to-privacy.md

 ## Why an eventual compromise is the answer

 Going off the grid is impractical.
 Migrating away from an entire ecosystem is strenuous.
-The big companies (Facebook, Apple, Amazon & Google) are here to stay.
+The FAAG are here to stay.

-An eventual compromise here means restricting yourself to use only a few services provided by those companies but only restricted to that.
+An eventual compromise here means restricting yourself to use only a few services provided by those companies but only limited to that.
 A trade-off essentially and making your peace with it.

 The bitter reality is that distancing yourself from these services comes at a greater cost of convenience.
 While there are some extremists who have taken those difficult steps, they also have to convince their friends and family as well to make the switch.